jarrodtaylor/SyrinxPreview/src/posts/20151006-icann-verification-emails-act-now.md

+---
+title: ICANN Verification Emails?
+Act Now
+description: ICANN is responsible for IP address and domain provisioning.
+They work with registrars and resellers of the U.S. like Domain.com, GoDaddy and so on.
-title: ICANN verification emails?
+archive_title: ICANN verification emails?
 Act now

-+++
+---

-# ICANN verification emails?
-Act now
+# ICANN Verification Emails?
+Act Now

 What is an ICANN verification email?
 Can I ignore it?